cameron/cameron.github.io/_drafts/about.md

   feature: about.feature.jpg
 ---

+*An outline of unwritten posts*

-All in all, Portland was not a bad place to start.
+Portland was a great place to start.

 At PayPal, I built something that made other people's lives better.

-At Slide, I learned teamwork as a technology professional.

-In silence, I separated loneliness from solitude.
+In silence, I separated solitude from loneliness.

-At Google, I tasted the birth and death of passion.
+At Google, I ate my feelings.

-In the company of friends, I learned the importance of purpose.
+In a startup with friends, I learned the importance of purpose.

-On the desert floor, my purpose became clear.
+On the parched desert floor, my purpose became clear.

-Walking with strangers, I learned the power of choice.
+On a sojourn in India, I sought the company of seekers.

-At Hack Reactor, I discovered I wasn't everything I thought I was, so I invalidated my cache.
+At Hack Reactor, I was surprised by what I found.

 Through [Siliconfidential](http://www.siliconfidential.com), I share.